tldr-pages/tldr/pages/windows/tzutil.md

 > A tool for displaying or configuring the system time zone.

-- Display the current time zone:
+- Get the current time zone:

 `tzutil /g`